kaltura/media-framework/nginx-live-module/README.md

 Media is received from a KMP connection, directly to a media buffer.
 When the media has to be served following a KSMP request, or needs to be saved to storage, a lock is created, to prevent the buffers from being freed.
 The lock is removed when the serve / save request completes.

+Each media buffer lock contains -
+- Reference count - multiple read / write requests may lock the same segment
+- A pointer to the data that is locked - on the queue of input buffers
+- Segment index - used to compare different locks to each other when freeing buffers, in order to find the minimal locked position

 #### Memory Limit